ishaangautam-25/Standalone-sensor-node-for-remote-field-monitoring/README.md

 7. **Field Deployment**
    - Position enclosure in monitoring location
-   - Insert soil moisture sensor at desired depth (5-10cm recommended)
+   - Insert soil moisture sensor in the soil till the mark on the sensor
    - Place DS18B20 in water reservoir or irrigation line
    - Mount SHT20 in shaded, ventilated area
    - Orient solar panel for maximum sun exposure